 What do high school students spend their money on?

-Spending habits are unique to each person, but these routine purchases can be influenced by those around you.
-Some of the top brands for teenagers in 2021 were Louis Vuitton, Nike, and Tarte, while a couple of the top places to shop were Amazon and Ulta.
-Although some spending habits are fun, like new shoes, others are necessary for survival.
+The spending behaviors of students are unique to each person, but these routine purchases can be influenced by those around you.
+Some of the top brands for teenagers according to a Spring 2023 survey were Nike, lululemon, Coach, and CeraVe, while a couple of the top places to shop were Amazon and Ulta.
+Although some spending habits are fun, like new shoes or video games, others are necessary for survival.
 Here’s a list of typical categories that high school students may spend their money on.

 - School Supplies